ThomasMertes/seed7/src/read_me.txt

     nmake depend
     nmake

-  After the compilation the interpreter is copied to prg/hi.exe.
+  After the compilation the interpreter executable can be found in the 'bin' directory and is also copied to prg/hi.exe.

 COMPILING UNDER WINDOWS WITH CL FROM MSVC